August 15, 2024

 Infected toenails

 Wart needling is a form of wart removal and another minor surgery that chiropodists perform.
 A reliable treatment option for plantar warts, it involves using a needle to puncture the wart repeatedly.
 The goal is to trigger our body's natural immune response to the HPV (human papillomavirus) that causes plantar warts.
-Needling is an effective method for foot wart removal not only because it lets our body fight the wart, but it can also prevent future plantar warts.
+Needling is an effective method for foot wart removal because it lets our body fight the wart.
 As with other surgical procedures, a chiropodist uses a local anesthetic to numb the area first.
 Wart needling is most commonly used to treat mosaic warts (clusters of multiple warts).

 Some patients with plantar warts may need a wart excision procedure for warts that are particularly bothersome and stubborn.
 A wart excision also involves first numbing the area.
 Next, the chiropodist cuts the wart out using sterilized tools.
 The chiropodist then cauterizes the area to ensure no excess viral tissue (HPV) is left behind.
 This method is usually a last resort option for patients who don't respond to other plantar wart treatments.